m-m-adams/EEE499_lab_set/lab_2.md

 Commit your code and push it to github.
 Please make sure it builds.

-## Part 3 - Pre emptive scheduling with Embassy
+## Part 4 - Pre emptive scheduling with Embassy
-The goal is to run the clock driven schedule from part 2 in parallel with the async schedule from lab 1.
+The goal is to run the real time scheduler in parallel with the async IO processing from lab 1.
 The starter code for this lab includes a working solution of lab1 for reference.

 To run preemptively we'll use two different executors, one thread mode, and one interrupt mode using IRQ 0.
 Determine the priorities for